wifinigel/wlan-extcap-win/README.md

 Once you have your laptop hooked up to the WLANPi, you have Wireshark set-up, then you're ready to capture.

-Fire up Wireshark and look out for the interface list at the bottom of the app hone page.
+Fire up Wireshark and look out for the interface list at the bottom of the app home page.
 You should see something like this:

 ![Interfaces][Interface_Image]